- Why didn’t I get a bill in the mail?

-- How do I pay my student’s bill?
+- How do I see an itemized bill?

-- Why did my student get a refund when there is still a balance due?
+- Why did I get a refund when there is still a balance due?

 - When is tuition due?

 - I see multiple charges on the bill and I think I’m being overcharged.

 - When will I get my confirmation deposit back?